ourcodingclub/ourcodingclub.github.io/_posts/2000-01-02-data-manip-advanced.md

 <center> <img src="{{ site.baseurl }}/img/DL_data-manip-2_treemap.jpeg" alt="Img" style="width: 800px;"/> </center>

 Don't worry too much about all the arguments in the `ggplot` code, they are there to make the graph prettier.
 The interesting bits are the x and y axis, and the other two parameters we put in the `aes()` call: we're telling the plot to colour the dots according to genus, and to make them bigger or smaller according to our tree height factor.
-We'll explain everything else in a __data visualisation__ tutorial.
+We'll explain everything else in our <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html" target="_blank">data visualisation</a> tutorial.

 Now, let's say we want to save a separate map for each genus (so 5 maps in total).
 You could filter the data frame five times for each individual genus, and copy and paste the plotting code five times too, but imagine we kept all 17 genera!
 This is where pipes and `dplyr` come to the rescue again.
 (If you're savvy with `ggplot2`, you'll know that facetting is often a better option, but sometimes you do want to save things as separate files.)
+The `do()` function allows us to use pretty much any R function within a pipe chain, provided that we supply the data as `data = .` where the function requires it.

 ```r
 # Plotting a map for each genus